gordonpn/web-career-portal-clone/docs/report_notes.md

 <br  />
 ## Extra Features

-* We have implemented a session timeout of 30 mins upon a user logging in.
+* If a user whose logged in does not have any activity (they do not click anything) within 30 minutes, they are automatically logged out.